vgteam/libbdsg/bdsg/docs/rst/tutorial.rst

     vg stats --format graph.vg

-If this produces ``format: VG-Protobuf``, you will need to convert the graph to HashGraph PackedGraph, or ODGI format, and load it with the appropriate class.
+If this produces ``format: VG-Protobuf``, or if you have a ``.xg`` file and it reports ``format: XG``, you will need to convert the graph to HashGraph, PackedGraph, or ODGI format, and load it with the appropriate class.
 For example, you can do this:

 .. code-block:: bash